-AMD occurs when the macula is damaged and begins to break down.
+AMD occurs when the macula is damaged.
 The macula is located in the center of the retina and provides us with sight in the center of our field of vision.
 With less of the macula working, central vision begins to get worse.

 What causes age-related macular degeneration?

 There are 2 main types of AMD.
 They have different causes: